schlossm/MSProgressView/README.md

 * `barColor`.
 This value takes a `UIColor`.
 Setting it will automatically animate the color change.
 The default is white.
 * `barWidth`.
 This value takes a `CGFloat`.
 Setting it will automatically animate the width change.
 The default is 5.0.

+These values are also marked as @IBInspectable.

 ##Methods

-* `startAnimating()`  This method will immediately show the view (if it has been hidden) and begin to make the MSProgressView revolve in a circle.
+* `startAnimating(animated: Bool)`  This method will begin to make the MSProgressView revolve in a circle.
 Use this for **indefinite** loading times.
+ * If `animated` is set to true, the alpha is not changed.
+If `animated` is set to false, the alpha is set to 1.0 **without** an animation
-* `stopAnimating()`  This method will stop the rotation and immediately hide the MSProgressView from sight.
+* `stopAnimating(animated: Bool)`  This method will immediately stop the rotation.
+ * If `animated` is set to true, the alpha is not changed.
+If `animated` is set to false, the alpha is set to 0.0 **without** an animation
-* `setProgress(progress)`  This method begins showing the loading progress out of 100%.
+* `setProgress(progress: CGFloat)`  This method begins showing the loading progress out of 100%.
 If `startAnimating()` was called before this method, the rotation will come to a stop and the loading progress will update with an animation.
 Use this for **definite** loading times.
 *  `showComplete()` This method will hide the progress bar and display a green circle with a white checkmark with a fancy animation.
 You will not be able to update the progress after this method is called.
 *  `showIncomplete()` This method will hide the progress bar and display a red circle with a white "x" with a fancy animation.
 You will not be able to update the progress after this method is called.